Product Managers often need to incorporate stakeholders’ wisdom and expertise in order to make the best possible decisions.

 Watch the video to see what's new:

-Prioritization is the number one challenge and in many cases, the struggle to prioritize features can mean the lack of strategic vision or direction which can cause a business to suffer.
+Prioritization is the number one challenge.
+In many cases, the struggle to prioritize features can mean the lack of strategic vision or direction, which can cause a business to suffer.

 To make the best prioritization decisions, Product Managers can’t do this alone.
 In fact, you should incorporate teams' and stakeholders' opinions.

 Not only can you benefit from their wisdom and expertise, but you can also win the buy-in from the team and ensure that the product decisions being made are in alignment.